Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: Related Works

-To enhance modality alignment on hierarchical multimodal data, ~\citet{wu2024protect} extracts a single visual feature and computes contrastive losses with multi-level textual features using prompt learning, introducing metrics for hierarchical consistency.
-BioCLIP~\citep{stevens2024bioclip} forms prompts from coarse-to-fine annotations for pretraining.
-However, these methods align hierarchical textual features with a single visual representation, leading to suboptimal performance and ignoring the geometric structure of hierarchical multimodal data.
-In contrast, our method extracts hierarchical visual features and models them in hyperbolic manifolds for improved alignment.
+Taxonomy classification predicts labels at multiple hierarchy levels.
+Several works~\citep{goo2016taxonomy, kim2018hierarchy} utilize CNN-based networks to learn a hierarchical feature space.
+These methods rely on predefined hierarchical structures and fixed sets of categories for classification.
+To solve this issue, some works construct a multi-modal alignment method for taxonomy classification. \citet{wu2024protect} first extract a single visual feature and compute contrastive losses with multi-level textual features using prompt learning, introducing metrics for hierarchical consistency.
+BioCLIP~\citep{stevens2024bioclip}, BioCLIP2~\citep{gu2025bioclip}, and Biotrove~\citep{yang2024biotrove} form prompts from coarse-to-fine annotations for pretraining. \citet{sastry2025global} apply transitive entailment constraints to features of hierarchical textual labels.
+Moreover, some works implicitly try to learn an identifiable hierarchical structure.
+For example, \citet{kivva2022identifiability} study identifiability in deep generative models, and \citet{kong2024learning} explore latent hierarchies by introducing structured discrete variables that capture hierarchical dependencies.
+However, these methods align hierarchical textual features with a single visual representation (\textit{i.e.}, asymmetric alignment) on the Euclidean spaces, leading to suboptimal alignment and ignoring the geometric structure of hierarchical multimodal data.
+In contrast, our method extracts hierarchical visual features to align hierarchical textual features (\textit{i.e.}, symmetric alignment), and we model them in hyperbolic manifolds for improved alignment.
+The reason we choose hyperbolic manifolds is that they offer a more effective way to capture hierarchical geometric structures, as their volume grows exponentially with the radius, aligning with the exponential increase in data size along the depth of hierarchical structures~\citep{fan2025curvature}.